aws-ia/terraform-aws-mendix-private-cloud/README.md

 ```
 terraform output aws_route53_zone_name_server
 ```
-Depending of your provider, update your external Domain Name Registrar or Route53 registered domain with those values following this documentation [Route53 Documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html).
+Depending on your provider, update your external Domain Name Registrar or Route53 registered domain with those values following this documentation [Route53 Documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html).
 ## Security
 ### Cluster endpoint
 Kubernetes API requests within your cluster's VPC (such as node to control plane communication) use the private VPC endpoint.
 Your cluster API server is accessible from the internet.
 You can, optionally, limit the CIDR blocks that can access the public endpoint as mentionned in the [Amazon EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html) by setting up the `allowed_ips` variable.

 ### Encryption
 All the EBS volumes, the RDS PostgreSQL database and the S3 storage bucket are encrypted at rest.
-The end-to-end TLS encryption is handled at the Ingress NGINX Controller level, a certificate is generated for each app by cert-manager, configured with an Let’s Encrypt certificate issuer.
-When a new environment is created, certificate validation may take up to 15 minutes.
+The end-to-end TLS encryption is handled at the Ingress NGINX Controller level, a certificate is generated for each app by cert-manager, configured with a Let’s Encrypt certificate issuer.

 ## Automatic scaling
 All the Amazon EKS nodes are placed in an Auto Scaling group, but it doesn’t install